browserengineering/book/book/embeds.md

 orders.^[It's debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they don't plan on navigating.]

-*Iframes under transforms*: painting an iframe that has a CSS `transform` on it or an ancestor should already work, but event targeting for clicks doesn't work, because `click` doesn't account for that transform.
-Fix this.
-Also make sure that accessibility handles iframes under transform correctly in all cases.

 *Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser doesn't load or unload them